Angela-Nkrumah/Financial-KPI-and-Forecasting-Analysis/Financial KPI and Forecast Analysis.md

 - In-Store and Online revenue forecast(Next 12 months).

-This dual-line chart compares forecasted revenue from in‑store and online sales channels over the next year.
+This dual-line chart compares forecast revenue from in‑store and online sales channels over the next year.
 By separating the two channels on a shared time axis, the chart highlights differences in performance trends, seasonality, and relative contribution to total revenue.
 It supports channel-level strategy and resource allocation decisions.

 - Overall forecast return rate (Next 12 months).